Healthy Homes Assessment Wellington

 Healthy Homes Assessment Services

-Did you not know that Healthy Homes Standards came into effective on July 1st, 2021?
-Landlords now have to make sure their Wellington rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy, and all private rentals must be completely in compliance by July 1st 2024.
+Did you know that the Healthy Homes Standards came into effect on the 1st July 2021?
+Landlords are now required to make sure their Wellington rental properties meet the minimum Healthy Homes Standards within 90 days of a renewed or new tenancy and all private rentals are required to be fully compliant by 1 July 2024.

-We can assess the rental property you have in order to determine whether it’s in compliance with the NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessment, we will advise you or your property manager of any work needed to be completed. needs to be done, and offer an assessment report that includes all the details required for your tenancy agreement’s Healthy Home Statement of Compliance.
+We can assess the rental property you have in order to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
+Following the assessment, we’ll advise you or your property manager of any work needed to be completed. needs to be done, and provide the report with all the information needed to complete your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to fulfill the requirements to comply with the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found to not complying may be liable for up to $7200 plus any additional healthy homes relevant fines.
+Failure to fulfill the requirements under the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found to not complying may be liable for up to $7200 plus any additional healthy homes relevant fines.

-Our company is completely independent assessors of rental property, in addition, we’re completely certified for each of Healthy Homes and Homefit.
+We are completely independent assessors of rental properties, we are completely qualified for each of Healthy Homes and Homefit.

 Call Now (04) 280 6790